Why convert PDF to EPUB?

 - Open ihatepdf.cv/pdf-to-epub — no sign-up required

-- Upload your PDF by dropping it onto the upload area or clicking to browse
+- Upload your PDF by dropping it onto the upload area

 - Optionally enter a title and author name for the EPUB metadata